Estonia–Sri Lanka relations

-Estonia-Sri Lanka relations are the bilateral relations between Estonia and Sri Lanka.
-Estonia has an embassy in Colombo.
-Sri Lanka has a non resident embassy in Stockholm.
-Estonia's 2004 accession to the European Union had a positive effect on bilateral relations with Sri Lanka, since the EU is one of Sri Lanka's biggest donors and trade partners.
+Estonia–Sri Lanka relations are the bilateral relations between Estonia and Sri Lanka.
+Estonia has an embassy in Colombo, and Sri Lanka a non resident embassy in Stockholm.
+Estonia's 2004 admission to the European Union benefitted the country's bilateral relations with Sri Lanka, since the EU is one of Sri Lanka's biggest donors and trade partners.

 History

-Sri Lanka first recognized Estonia on 10 October 1991, and diplomatic relations were established on 31 January 1996.
+Sri Lanka first recognized Estonia's independence from the collapsing Soviet Union on 10 October 1991, and diplomatic relations were established on 31 January 1996.
 Since Estonia's induction into the European Union it has had a positive effect on bilateral relations with Sri Lanka, since the EU is one of Sri Lanka's biggest donors and trade partners.

 On April 30, 2009, an invitation was given by Ambassador Jayasooriya to the Speaker of the Estonian Parliament to visit Sri Lanka and strengthen the relationship between the two countries when the Sri Lankan Ambassador met Toomas Hendrik Ilves, the President of Estonia.

 In 2009, Kaido Kotkas of Estonia argued for closer relations with Sri Lanka:

 Sri Lankan people, in fact lots of them, don't know much about Estonia and the majority of the Estonians do not know anything about Sri Lanka, either.
 To know each other and to establish acquaintances, at least we have to start a process of communication, establish contacts, visit and become friends.
 It is nice to visit as friends.
 It is nice to invite each other as friends and ask them to come down to play some tennis or badminton or to have some lunch or dinner together.
 After establishing some form of a mutual understanding, after exploring some form of commonness between us and by then we will have some common topics to talk about.

 Estonia's first consulate in Sri Lanka was declared opened on 24 February 2011.